monoxide2000/slidesINFORM_04/README.md

-# slidesINFORM_04
+# slidesCINVESTAV
-Slides for the course "Informática 1"
+Slides for cinvestav 2020